 Transactions between the Company and its subsidiaries are eliminated on consolidation; therefore, they are not disclosed as related party transactions.
-Prophecy Coal shares administrative assistance and office space, and previously shared management with Prophecy Platinum pursuant to a one year Service Agreement for 2012, consisting of fixed monthly fees of \$40,000, subject to periodic review.
+Prophecy Coal previously shared administrative assistance, office space, and management with Prophecy Platinum pursuant to a Service Agreement dated January 1, 2012, consisting of fixed monthly fees of \$40,000, subject to periodic review.
 Prophecy Coal recovers costs for services rendered to Prophecy Platinum and expenses incurred on behalf of Prophecy Platinum.
-As at June 30, 2013 an estimated amount of \$156,729 was due from Prophecy Platinum for shared office costs.
+As at September 30, 2013 an estimated amount of \$78,364 was due from Prophecy Platinum for shared office costs and other intercompany expenses.
+The finalized amount is currently under negotiation.